 As a painter dedicated to painting people, I feel much this way about the sharing of a portrait sitting; a couple of hours of acknowledgement of each others presence, a particular intimacy and comfort.

 Formally, I like the concept of combining this old-fashioned medium of realistic oil portraiture with the new medium of internet-telephony.
-I like the way Skype distorts planes and colors and provides me with a visual shorthand that lets me work faster.
+I like the way Skype distorts planes and colors and provides me with a visual shorthand.
 The sitters are there with me the whole time.This year, my concept of good company expanded to include the contribution of the - technically - inanimate: faced with a number of cases of severe illness in my immediate family over the last months, cuddly toys became very prominent as media of presence, used between family members as ambassadors of comfort.
 They travelled with us, as transitional objects, binding together those parted by oceans, carrying and delivering love...

 In exploring this special bond further, I picked more "animal sitters" according to the particular charisma of their presence and their connection to my personal circle of friends and family.